-Eclipse WGs are established to facilitate the collaboration between Eclipse Foundation Members.
+Eclipse IWGs are established to facilitate the collaboration between Eclipse Foundation Members.
 The collaboration should be intended to focus, promote and augment Eclipse technologies to meet the needs of specific industries.
 The collaboration can take the form of the development of Materials for use by a specific community and/or joint Marketing Programs to promote Eclipse in a certain industry.
-Unlike Eclipse open source projects that are open to participation by anyone, participation in an Eclipse WG is open only to Eclipse Members.
+Unlike Eclipse open source projects that are open to participation by anyone, participation in an Eclipse IWG is open only to Eclipse Members.

 This document has 3 sections:

-"Materials" is used to describe an asset that is created by an WG.
+"Materials" is used to describe an asset that is created by an IWG.
 An asset could be a technology roadmap, test suite, documentation, specification, package of Eclipse technology (other than that intended for download to Eclipse end users), etc.

-"Marketing Programs" is used to describe a set of activities which may be undertaken by an WG to promote Eclipse technology and Members companies in a specific market or geography.
-Example Marketing Programs could include participation in a trade show, joint press release put out by the Eclipse Foundation, the creation of a logo to identify the working group, co-sponsored webinars to create leads for WG participants, etc.
+"Marketing Programs" is used to describe a set of activities which may be undertaken by an IWG to promote Eclipse technology and Members companies in a specific market or geography.
+Example Marketing Programs could include participation in a trade show, joint press release put out by the Eclipse Foundation, the creation of a logo to identify the working group, co-sponsored webinars to create leads for IWG participants, etc.

 The Proposal Phase will last no less than thirty (30) days.

-with the Members to
+Initiating Member will work with the Members to